Hot tub review by Good Homes - the Lay-Z-Spa Ibiza AirJet

 How much do they cost to run?

 But what does that translate into?
-Lay-Z Spa experts estimate that it costs between £7-£10 per week to run a Lay-Z-Spa based on the average usage of three times week in average UK summer temperatures for 25 minutes per session with 20 minutes of Lay-Z Spa massage function per use.
+Lay-Z Spa experts estimate that it costs between £7-£10 per week to run a Lay-Z-Spa.
+This is based on the average usage of three times week in average UK summer temperatures for 25 minutes per session.
+This also factors in 20 minutes of Lay-Z Spa massage function per use.

-The pump heater unit is thermostatically regulated, allowing it to intelligently heat the hot tub to save on running costs, much like a central heating system.
+The pump heater unit is thermostatically regulated.
+This allows it to intelligently heat the hot tub to save on running costs, much like a central heating system.
 The heater will heat the water to your desired temperature and then switch off.
 It will then switch back on again once it falls a few degrees below this.

 The hot tubs also come with a top cover and an inflatable inner disc to provide maximum insulation.
 Lay-Z Spa also offer a Floor Protector accessory which provides added protection and insulation, preserving the temperature and reducing the volume of power used.